Bernie Sanders’ Secret Acting Career Revealed By Seth Meyers

 “No one should have to pay for their candy,” Meyers joked.

 This is not the only time Sanders has appeared on the big screen.
-Per his IMDb page, Bernie also had a minor role as Rabbi Manny Shevitz, in the 1999 film My X-Girlfriend’s Wedding Reception.
+Per his IMDb page, Bernie also had a minor role as Rabbi Manny Shevitz in the 1999 film My X-Girlfriend’s Wedding Reception.

 To see the segment on Bernie’s acting career, be sure to check out the video clip embedded below.